Charles Farrell: Career

 Farrell began his career as an extra and bit player for Paramount Pictures in films such as The Hunchback of Notre Dame, The Ten Commandments, and The Cheat.
-After signing on with Fox Studios, he was paired with fellow newcomer Janet Gaynor in the romantic drama 7th Heaven.
+After signing on with Fox Film, he was paired with fellow newcomer Janet Gaynor in the romantic drama 7th Heaven.
 The film's success meant they went on to star opposite one another in more than a dozen films in the late 1920s and into the talkie era of the early 1930s.
 While his initial years in the talkies were not much of an issue, Farrell's "Boston Brahmin" eventually fell out of favor with Fox and he was offered a number of roles he refused, as he felt they were beneath him.

 In 1934, as his acting career started winding down, he and Ralph Bellamy opened the Palm Springs Racquet Club in Palm Springs, California.
 He came out to Australia to star in The Flying Doctor (1936).

 He joined the U.S. Navy in 1942, where he worked as an administrative officer with the Fighting Squadron 17 and later spent time on the USS Hornet.
 A major player in the developing prosperity of Palm Springs in the 1930s through the 1960s, Farrell was elected to the city council in 1946 and served as mayor from 1947 to 1955.

 He appeared several times on the radio show The Jack Benny Program, including the 1941 episode "Murder at the Racquet Club."
 He returned to the screen to play Gale Storm's father Vern Albright on My Little Margie between 1952 and 1955.
 In 1956, he starred in The Charlie Farrell Show, where he played a fictionalized version of himself as the owner of a Racquet Club.

 Farrell sold his real-life Racquet club in 1959 for $1.2 million but returned as club operator in 1965 when it was sold again.